Welcome to the Rotary Club of Westerly

 Steve, John and Bob leading us in The Rotary Welcome Song written by Rotarian Ed Smalley

 Remember those in need and bring canned goods either to meeting or to Avie's Ski/Sport by month's end.
-These items will be distributed to The Jonnycake Center of Westerly, the Pawcatuck Neighborhood Center and RI Center Assisting those in Need.
+These items will be distributed to The Jonnycake Center of Westerly and the Pawcatuck Neighborhood Center.

 Covid Aid Goes On....

-18 Mar 2023 marked three years that our Club "had been making food and health item deliveries to area residents who are elderly, infirm, or without transportation.
+18 Mar 2024 marked four years that our Club "had been making food and health item deliveries to area residents who are elderly, infirm, or without transportation.
 Although the pace has slowed a bit, the need is still great."
-Rona reports that 327 deliveries, as of 13 April, have been made since the program began in 2020.
+Rona reports that 341 deliveries, as of 16 December, have been made since the program began in 2020.

 Creative Opportunity